nazarewk/10c-blog1/README.md

 ![*Yeah, well, that's just like your opinon, man.*](http://www.teslamotorsclub.com/attachment.php?attachmentid=47346&d=1397707694)

-I love expressing my opinion about everything and then having a healthy discussion about it, this article will be no different.
+I love expressing my opinion about everything and then having a healthy discussion about it.
+This article will be no different.

 Right now I simply don't have enough knowledge about React and forgot too much about Dojo to make it objective analysis of the problem.